singerGUO/singerGUO/README.md

-### Hi there 👋
-- ✨ I am currently a master student in UW graduating in December 2023
-- 🔭 I was a software Engineering in Huawei AI Productization Team and intern in Huya Limite(NASDAQ: huya)
-- 🌱 I’m currently learning Cloud Computing and Computer Network
-- 📫 How to reach me: zhenghaoguo22@gmail.com
-- 😄 Pronouns: He/Him/His

-<h2> This is Zhenghao(Hayden).
+<h2> 👋This is Zhenghao(Hayden).
 Welcome to my GitHub page!</h2>

 <h3>👨‍💻 &nbsp;About Me</h3>

-I build web applications, backend services, and infrastructure for enterprises and startups.
+🌱 I build web applications, backend services, and infrastructure for enterprises and startups.

-Currently a master student in UW ECE Program graduating in December 2023
+🔭 I was a software Engineering in Huawei AI Productization Team and an intern in Huya Limite(NASDAQ: huya) 😄 Currently a master student in UW graduating in December 2023

 <h3>✨ &nbsp;Highlights</h3>